NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Lost Coast Local.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Society skill and the Sandpoint Lore skill.
-You gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You gain the [[Hobnobber|Hobnobber]] skill feat.

 Increase the party's reputation with Townsfolk by 1 and reduce the party's reputation with Scarnetti Consortium by 1.